 Josh J.T.
 Byrne

-Chair, Disciplinary Board Representation
+Co-Chair, Disciplinary Board Representation Practice Group

 Shareholder

 Josh has devoted his legal career to the protection of professionals and is highly regarded in this arena throughout the state.
-He is Chair of the Pennsylvania Bar Association’s Professional Liability Committee; Co-Chair of the Amicus Curiae Brief Committee; and an active member of the Ethics Committee.
+He is the former Chair of the Pennsylvania Bar Association’s Professional Liability Committee; Co-Chair of the Amicus Curiae Brief Committee; and an active member of the Ethics Committee.
 He is also Co-Chair of the Philadelphia Bar Association’s Professional Responsibility Committee, the former Co-Chair of the Philadelphia Bar Association’s Professional Guidance Committee and is a former Hearing Committee Member serving the Disciplinary Board of the Supreme Court of Pennsylvania.
 He serves as a Zone One delegate to the Pennsylvania Bar Association’s House of Delegates and as a Judge Pro Temp for the Philadelphia Court of Common Pleas.

 A prolific writer, Josh publishes extensively on malpractice avoidance and authors a recurring column in The Legal Intelligencer on professional liability topics.
 Josh frequently presents to legal and business organizations throughout Pennsylvania on professional liability themes.